F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 `````````````
 The next lines of the declaration configure self IP address(es) on the BIG-IP system.
 In this case, the name you give the Self IP class is used for the name of the Self IP on the BIG-IP.

 ..
-IMPORTANT:: Beginning with DO 1.36.0, the default value for **allowService** on a self IP address changed from **default** to **none** This change will help DO be more secure and consistent with TMSH.
+IMPORTANT:: Beginning with DO 1.36.0, the default value for **allowService** on a self IP address changed from **default** to **none**.
+This change helps DO be more secure and consistent with TMSH.

 For more information, see |ntpclass| in the Schema Reference.